 Best bamboo cooling weighted blanket

 This Kickstarter-fueled blanket has a bamboo-cotton blend cover that feels like a really soft set of T-shirt sheets and promises to be “the coldest fabric in your house.”
 Riccio tried the Hush Iced at a friend’s house and was impressed by the “soft and breathable” feel.
-“The bamboo-cotton blend is moisture-wicking and airy,” though she notes that it doesn’t actually feel cold to the touch, unlike some other cooling blankets.
+“The bamboo-cotton blend is moisture wicking and airy,” though she notes that it doesn’t actually feel cold to the touch, unlike some other cooling blankets.
 Susan Murphy, a digital-marketing entrepreneur and weighted-blanket enthusiast, loves this Hush version so much, she raved about it on Twitter.
 In just a week, Murphy says the Iced had “already made a huge difference” on her sleep quality.
-“I suffer from anxiety, and this blanket really helps me to fall asleep fast and stay asleep,” she told me, adding that it’s “remarkable how temperature-regulating it is.”
+“I suffer from anxiety, and this blanket really helps me to fall asleep fast and stay asleep,” she explains, adding that it’s “remarkable how temperature regulating it is.”
 As for how it’s weighted, it’s filled with glass sand, which is even quieter than glass beads.

 Best (less expensive) bamboo cooling weighted blanket